ElikplimSunu/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: this script moves the file 'betty' into the 'my_first_directory' directory
 8-firstdelete: this script deletes the file 'betty' from /tmp/my_first_directoty
 9-firstdirdeletion:  this script deleted the directory 'my_first_directory' from /tmp
+10-back: this script sends the user back to the previous directory